-It’s important to have control over what people can—and can’t—do with the data you’ve shared.
-Dropbox granular permissions give you the power to control who can access folders and files, and what kind of access they have for each.
+It’s important to have control over what people can—and can’t—do with the data you share with them.
+Dropbox granular file permissions give you the power to control who can access folders and files, and what kind of access permissions they have for each one.

-For example, Dropbox lets you share a specific image file with your team—without giving them permission to access the “Design” folder it lives inside.
+For example, Dropbox lets you set group permissions, so you can share a specific image file with your team—without giving them read or write permission for the more comprehensive or private folder it lives in.

-Dropbox gives you the ability to share view-only links—these allow recipients to view, comment on, and download—but not edit—the original files.
+Dropbox changes all that.
+When you use Dropbox as your cloud file system, you’re in control of the attachments you send from the start.
+You can share view-only links—these allow recipients granular permissions to view, comment on, and download—but not edit—the original files.
 You can also set a password and an expiration date for your links so they’re off-limits once you’ve completed your project.
-Or you can use Dropbox Showcase to share an entire project as a tailor-made presentation—without letting recipients edit the original files.

-Tracking changes to your files is a crucial part of any project.
+Tracking changes to your content is a crucial part of any project.
 With Dropbox, you can get notified when someone has viewed, edited, deleted, or moved files between folders.
-Don’t like the change someone’s made?
+Don’t like a change someone’s made?
 With file recovery and version history, you can easily recover an old version of your file.

 You’ll also receive a notification when anyone has commented on a file, making it easier to gather feedback in one central location without exchanging comments over email or in separate documents.